syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-windows-phone.md

 {% endtabs %}

-The following code example illustrates how to load the file by using file open picker in windows phone.
+The following code example illustrates how to load the file by using file open picker in Windows Phone.

 {% tabs %}